 - Learning to understand pain and work with it in a healthy way.

-- Postural awareness / propriception (knowing where you body is in space or knowing how your limbs are oriented to your body).
+- Postural awareness / proprioception (knowing where you body is in space or knowing how your limbs are oriented to your body).

-- Reduction in the risk of injury and subluxation.
+- Reduction in the risk of injury, subluxation and dislocation.